neuromorphicsystems/neuromorphic-drivers/README.md

             pass
 ```

-The keys in a packet depend on the device and are only present if the associated array is not empty.
-Packets contain variable numbers of events (typically a few thousand to a few hundred thousand) covering a variable amount of time (typically a few dozen microseconds to a few milliseconds).
+Packets contain a variable number of events (typically a few thousand to a few hundred thousand) covering a variable amount of time (typically a tens of microseconds to a few milliseconds).

 ## Device configuration